Monotonic Stack Code Template

 }

-loop nested with a while
+loop nested within a while

-, which gives it a complexity of .
+, which is a complexity of .

 Problem Variations